archer-v/perl-rmq/README.md

 # perl-rmq
-RabbitMQ communication wrapping module and some examples that uses AnyEvent::RabbitMQ for RabbitMQ interaction
+RabbitMQ communication wrapping module and some examples that uses AnyEvent::RabbitMQ for interacting with RabbitMQ